Don’t Let Third-Party Providers Bring Your Uptime Down

 These details can help.

 The Go To URL step expects the Load event to be fired after the entire page has loaded, including all dependent resources, stylesheets, and images.
 We know something prevented the load event from firing for at least 30 seconds.
-Even if the URL is up, something is affecting performance and could trigger downtime.
+Even if the URL is up, something is affecting website performance and could trigger downtime.

 Step 3: Location, Location, Location